alexiahsu/tgc_project3/README.md

   - Safari

 ## Issue
-Should the interactive charts ((1) Bar chart, (2) Donut chart, (3) Geochart) not work, kindly refer to live demo and code for proof of usage.
+Should the javascript or user authentication not work in deployment in heroku, kindly refer to live demo and code for proof of usage.

 ## Deployment

-Git was used for version control and [Github](<(https://github.com)>) hosts the repository for all commits
+Git was used for version control and [Github](https://github.com)) hosts the repository for all commits

-Please click on [Covid-19](https://alexiahsu.github.io/tgc_project2/) to find the deployed website, using Github pages.
-The pages will automatically be updated upon new commits to the master branch
+[Heroku](https://www.heroku.com/) was used for app deployment

 ### How to save the project to a local computer